khoitd1997/aws_iot_device/README.md

 - pc Controller, used for turning on/off a computer
 - Bed room light controller, used for turning on/off light
+- Speaker Controller, used for controlling a regular amazon basic speaker

 ## Directory structure